sirrice/sirrice.github.io/tasks.md

 ## VCA: View Composition Algebra

-View composition algebra is a new formalism to support comparison interactions in data visualization interfaces.
+View Composition Algebra is a new type of visualization interaction that allows users to drag and compare data in charts easily.
+We have developed a library for composing SQL queries and visualizations.

 * [TVCG Paper](https://arxiv.org/pdf/2202.07836.pdf)
 * [Website/demo](https://viewcompositionalgebra.github.io)

 ### Concrete projects

+Integrate VCA into the [Rilldata visualization system](https://github.com/rilldata/rill-developer).

+* The goal is to be able to compare any piece of data visualized in any chart in Rilldata, with any other.
+* Students should be comfortable hacking on Rilldata, which is in Svelte, and manipulating SQL queries.

 Improve the library

 * Help refactor the VCA library, and convert to typescript
-* Transition from our custom knex.js based query library to something more used ([Ibis](https://ibis-project.org/docs/3.2.0/), [polysql](https://github.com/jeremiah-shaulov/polysql), etc)
+* Transition from our custom knex.js based query library to something more widely used ([Ibis](https://ibis-project.org/docs/3.2.0/), [polysql](https://github.com/jeremiah-shaulov/polysql), etc)

-Make the library useful

-* Integrate VCA into a existing visualization library or system (openset, vega-lite, LookerML, etc)
-* Use transformers to translate natural language comparison statements into VCA statements, so users can compare visualized data using natural language.
+Use transformers to translate natural language comparison statements into VCA statements, so users can compare visualized data using natural language.
 NL -> VCA.
 Compare things on the screen with NL, translate to selections/views and VCA operations

 **Before contacting the professor**, look through the VCA library code and be able to explain how a View is modeled and how  statistical composition works.